shawn11ZX/RestExpress/README.md

   to simply call getHeader()--so no URL decoding is done in getUrlDecodedHeader().
 * Ensured that parameters extracted from the URL are decoded before setting them as headers on the Request.
 Now all headers are URL decoded before any call to Request.getHeader(String).
+* Added Request.getRemoteAddress(), which returns the remote address of the request originator.

 Release 0.9.1 - 4 Mar 2013
 ---------------------------------------------------------------------------------------------------